bigBear713/nb-common/projects/nb-common/README.md

 this.unsubscribeService.collectASubscriptionByKey(subKey,subscription);
 // equals to
 this.unsubscribeService.collectASubscriptionByKey(subKey,subscription,true);
-// If you set the params as false, it will be overwrited when the data corresponding to the key exists,
+// If you set the params unsubscribeIfExist = false, it will be overwrited when the data corresponding to the key exists,
 // and will not unsubscribe the existing one, so you should take care to unsubscribe the one by yourself this.unsubscribeService.collectASubscriptionByKey(subKey,subscription,false);